 The council’s work has been helped by interacting with this committee.
 Our previous chairman valued these engagements, as do my fellow council members and I. We hope we can continue to interact meaningfully with the committee and I would also like to acknowledge the ongoing interaction between the secretariat and the Oireachtas staff to support these meetings.

-The IFAC published its 12th assessment report on the 7 of June.
+The IFAC published its 12th assessment report on 7 June.
 The report covers all aspects of the council’s mandate, as set out in the Fiscal Responsibility Acts 2012 and 2013.
-The report assesses: the macroeconomic and budgetary forecasts in the Government’s 2017 stability programme update; compliance with Irish and EU fiscal rules; and the appropriateness of the broader fiscal stance.
+The report assesses the macroeconomic and budgetary forecasts in the Government’s 2017 stability programme update, compliance with Irish and EU fiscal rules and the appropriateness of the broader fiscal stance.

 I will now turn to the fiscal position.
 It is worth noting the significant progress that has been achieved in resolving Ireland’s fiscal crisis.
 Ireland’s underlying deficit was brought below 3% of GDP in 2015 from a peak of 11.5% of GDP in 2009.
 This achievement reflected a sustained effort at consolidating the public finances by successive governments.
 The efforts made since 2008 have helped to finally put debt levels on a declining path.
 While debt is expected to rise in euro terms over the coming years, it is expected to decline steadily as a percentage of total government revenue.
 Strong economic growth, record low interest rates, and the move toward a balanced budget help underpin this turnaround.
 In turn, this has helped to restore the State’s capacity to borrow independently but significant challenges remain both from a macroeconomic and fiscal perspective.
 On the fiscal side, high debt levels limit our room for manoeuvre.
 Net debt, which strips out the government’s cash and liquid asset holdings, increased from €26 billion at the end of 2006 to more than €175 billion at the end of 2016 and this continues to rise, albeit much more slowly.